ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

                        planPref,
                        workspaceSizeEstimate);

-After creating a plan, users can query the created plan to find the actual workspace required to execute the operation.
+After creating a plan, you can query the created plan to find the actual workspace required to execute the operation.

 hipTensor 1.x
 ::